LEARN MORE ABOUT

 A worker looking out over the sea from the edge of an oil rig.

-This near-term target covers both carbon dioxide and methane emissions from operated oil and gas exploration and production activities, as well as emissions from associated imports of electricity and steam.
+The ambition covers both carbon dioxide and methane emissions from operated oil and gas exploration and production activities, as well as emissions from associated imports of electricity and steam.2

-Reducing upstream carbon intensity relies on all member companies putting effective decarbonization measures in place.
-This involves improving energy efficiency, electrification of operations using renewable power where possible, co-generating electricity and useful heat, stopping zero routine flaring by 2030, and achieving near zero methane emissions.
+Reducing upstream carbon intensity involves improving energy efficiency, electrification of operations using renewable power where possible, co-generating electricity and useful heat, eliminating routine flaring by 2030, and achieving near zero methane emissions.
 Changes in companies’ asset portfolios also impact intensity.

 Oil and Gas Climate Initiative